NogginBops/ant-apt-repo/README.md

 # ant-apt-repo
-An Ant plugin to create apt repository from a Debian/Ubuntu development project.
+An Ant task to create an apt repository from a Debian/Ubuntu development project.
 It is ported from the maven plugin which does the same - [theoweiss/apt-repo](https://github.com/theoweiss/apt-repo)

 This task is usually used with the debian package creation task [ant-deb](http://code.google.com/p/ant-deb-task/).